alexa/ask-cli/docs/concepts/Configure-Command.md

 # Configure Command

-`askx configure` configures the credentials that ASK CLI uses to authenticate skill developer to Amazon developer services and Amazon Web Services (AWS).
+`ask configure` configures the credentials that ASK CLI uses to authenticate skill developer to Amazon developer services and Amazon Web Services (AWS).
 The Amazon developer credentials stored in `cli_config` file located at `(.ask/cli_config)` of your home directory are used to authenticate a request while connecting SMAPI service to deploy a skill and/or interacting with other Alexa Skill resources.
 If a Skill developer prefers to deploy the backend code to AWS Lambda or manage existing skills that use AWS Lambda, a reference to the developer's Amazon Web Services (AWS) credentials is also stored in `.aws/credentials` file in your home directory.

 ## ASK CLI PROFILES' SETUP